fedarko/ampliviz/README.md

 ### Using Graphviz to draw generated DOT files

-After running ampliviz, it should produce four `.gv` files.
+After running ampliviz, it should produce five `.gv` files.
 These all describe the breakpoint graph at varying levels of detail.
 In particular:
   - `{output_prefix}_0.gv` describes the nodes and edges in the graph with minimal styling.